YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-# Two-Party Signing Algorithms
+# Split Signing Algorithms

-This section defines divisions of signing algorithm steps between a _digester_ and a _signer_ in a two-party signing protocol, and assigns algorithm identifiers to these algorithm divisions.
+This section defines divisions of signing algorithm steps between a _digester_ and a _signer_ in a split signing protocol, and assigns algorithm identifiers to these algorithm divisions.
-The _digester_ performs the first part of the divided algorithm and does not have access to the signing private key, while the _signer_ performs the second part of the divided algorithm and has access to the signing private key.
+The _digester_ performs the first part of the split algorithm and does not have access to the signing private key, while the _signer_ performs the second part of the split algorithm and has access to the signing private key.
 For signing algorithms that format the message to insert domain separation tags, as described in {{Section 2.2.5 of RFC9380}}, this message formatting is also performed by the _signer_.

 The algorithm identifiers defined in this specification MUST NOT appear in COSE structures other than COSE_Key_Ref (see {{cose-key-refs}}).
-They are meant only for coordination between the _digester_ and the _signer_ in a two-party signing protocol.
+They are meant only for coordination between the _digester_ and the _signer_ in a split signing protocol.
 Representations of the keys used and the resulting signatures MUST use the corresponding conventional algorithm identifiers instead.
-These are listed in the "Base algorithm" column in the tables defining two-party signing algorithm identifiers.
+These are listed in the "Base algorithm" column in the tables defining split signing algorithm identifiers.

-## ECDSA {#ecdsa-2p}
+## ECDSA {#ecdsa-split}

-Two-party ECDSA [FIPS-186-5] uses the following division between the _digester_ and the _signer_ of the steps of the ECDSA signature generation algorithm [FIPS-186-5]:
+ECDSA [FIPS-186-5] split signing uses the following division between the _digester_ and the _signer_ of the steps of the ECDSA signature generation algorithm [FIPS-186-5]:

 - The signing procedure is defined in Section 6.4.1 of [FIPS-186-5].